wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-started-with-flutter-3-and-vonage-apis.md

 ---
 With the release of Flutter 3.0 (which includes a range of [stability and performance improvements](https://medium.com/flutter/whats-new-in-flutter-3-8c74a5bc32d0)) now is a great time to take a look at how you can use communication APIs to improve your user experience and enhance your cross-platform applications.

-Thanks to Flutter's ability to use native platform SDKs we can easily use the Vonage Android and iOS SDKs within our Flutter applications.
+Thanks to Flutter's ability to use native platform SDKs we can seamlessly use the Vonage Android and iOS SDKs within our Flutter applications.
 Let's take a look at how we can create a simple Flutter application that's able to make a voice phone call to a physical phone.
 By the end of this guide, you will have a good understanding of how to use the Vonage SDK to make a voice call and how you can use native Android and iOS SDKs in your Flutter application.

-For this guide, we will create a basic app from scratch but you could just as easily build the below into your application.
+For this guide, we will create a basic app from scratch but you could just as quickly build the below into your application.

 The full source code for this project can be found on [GitHub](https://github.com/Vonage-Community/blog-voice-flutter-app_to_phone).